annenkov/trace-monoids/README.md

 # Why Cubical Agda

-In Cubical Agda, one can define such a monoid with partial commutation using HITs.
+In Cubical Agda, one can define such a free monoid with partial commutation using HITs.
-In this case traces with commuting letters are just equal, which simplifies equational reasoning.
+In this case, traces with commuting letters are just equal, which simplifies equational reasoning.

 # The project

 The project explores the ways to define trace monoids and how it can be applied to reasoning about database transaction schedules.

-As an example, we consider a simple language with read and write instructions along with some arithmetic operations.
+As an example, we consider a simple language with `read` and `write` instructions, along with some arithmetic operations.
 We define the notion of a serializable schedule and show how equational reasoning can be used to prove that a given schedule is serializable.
+The use of HITs allows for synthetic reasoning about execution traces up to permutations of independent actions.
+It's synthetic in the sense that one doesn't have to reason about permutations (or interleavings) of actions explicitly.

+We demonstrate further that reasoning on traces is sound wrt. store semantics for the read-write language of schedules.
+The proof methodology is again driven by commuting actions: we define store semantics on traces using the elimination principle for the trace monoid.
+The elimination principle requires that the commuting action in the trace are respected by the semantic function.
+This gives us a nice (and idiomatic) way of structuring the soundness proof.